Franklin (ACT)

 Franklin displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Franklin's dwelling structure, as per the latest Census, consisted of 49.9% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Franklin was at 10.5%, with mortgaged dwellings at 42.5% and rented ones at 47.0%.
-The median monthly mortgage repayment in the area was $1,885, lower than Australian Capital Territory's $2,080.
-Weekly rent median was recorded at $460, slightly higher than Australian Capital Territory's $450.
-Nationally, Franklin's mortgage repayments were higher at $1,885 compared to the Australian average of $1,863, while rents were substantially higher at $460 versus the national figure of $375.
+Franklin's dwellings, as per the latest Census, consisted of 49.9% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Franklin was at 10.5%, with the rest being mortgaged (42.5%) or rented (47.0%).
+The median monthly mortgage repayment was $1,885, below Australian Capital Territory's average of $2,080.
+The median weekly rent was $460, compared to Australian Capital Territory's $450.
+Nationally, Franklin's mortgage repayments were higher at $1,885, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing